Pratap45-One/Self-Healing-Infrastructure-with-Prometheus-Alertmanager-Ansible/README.md

   http://host.docker.internal:5001/restart

 Summary:
-This demo automatically detects and recovers from service failures using open-source DevOps tools.
+This automatically detects and recovers from service failures using open-source DevOps tools.
 It’s a hands-on example of self-healing systems in modern infrastructure.